 Brainstorm session at Tubik Studio

-There was also the attempt of combining the shapes so that the shape of the dog image reflected the shape of the capital letter T in the lettering.
+There was also an attempt of combining the shapes so that the shape of the dog image reflected the shape of the capital letter T in the lettering.

 T-concept of the mascot image